 These fish are known as “Parrot” cichlids for their unique triangular mouth shape.
 Most aquarists simply call them “Parrot Fish” which can be confused with Saltwater ParrotFish by some people.

 Blood-red Parrot fish are hardy animals that can adapt easily to most conditions and require minimal care.
 This makes them ideal for beginner aquarists who are ready to upgrade to South American cichlids.

 The Blood Parrot cichlid is a beautiful and unique freshwater species that captivates aquarists with its vibrant colors and interesting body shape.
 They have oval-shaped bodies, which makes them stand out from other cichlids.

 The mouth is their unique identity identifier.
 These fish have a triangular mouth that is always open.
 This mouth shape is not natural and is created as a result of interbreeding different species.
 This makes them not able to bite other fish which makes them somewhat safe to keep with other fish.

 They come in a variety of natural colors, ranging from bright orange to deep reds, yellows, and gray.
 In some countries, the breeders inject color pigments into the skin of the fish to make them look more colorful.
 This practice is unhealthy, and unethical, and should be banned!

-However, there are natural ways to enhance the coloration of these fish.
-Natural color-enhancing foods, lighting effects, and black background tanks are the ideal way to make these fish look their best.
-Including plants and rocks in the tank can also bring out their natural beauty even more.
+However, there are natural ways to enhance their coloration.
+Natural color-enhancing foods, lighting effects, and black background tanks are the ideal way to make them look their best.
+Including plants and rocks in the aquarium can also bring out their natural beauty even more.